developer-zebra/developer-zebra-site/src/ehs/2-4/guide/features/index.md

 <b>Note</b>: Many of the capabilities of EHS can be accomplished manually on the device, programmatically through [EMDK](/emdk-for-android/4-0/guide/about) or remotely using [StageNow](/stagenow/2-2/about/) or a third-party mobile device management (MDM) system (if supported by that MDM system).
 EHS simply puts the capabilities into a single tool.

 ## Kiosk Mode
 Kiosk Mode is designed for devices to run a single application, often with a touch-based UI.
 Examples include retail price checkers, auto parts look-ups, patient check-in systems and so on.
-Kiosk Mode also can be useful when dedicating a device to a single user and/or task, such as a retail clerk's handheld barcode scanner.
+Kiosk Mode also can be useful when dedicating a device to a single user and/or task, such as a retail clerk's hand-held barcode scanner.
 Kiosk Mode places the app in full-screen mode and prevents the BACK and HOME keys from being used to exit the app.
 This is the main difference between Kiosk Mode and the EHS [Auto-Launch](../settings#autolaunch) feature.

 ##### Kiosk Mode tags:
 <b>&lt;kiosk&gt;</b> - Specifies the app that will run when Kiosk mode is enabled